kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 - Make the test plan.
 - Write about that we need both the Blocked and Batched sets otherwise we can
 - Write about that we always set a lower bound based on priorities in optimal solver to prevent it providing a worse plan.
 If no hints provided then set it based on current state.
+- Write about that we solve at the end and therefore get the status of the overall model.
+However, to fail fast we also solve after each stage in the lexicographic order.

 ### Later TODOs